mmiranda222/.statsuite/content/using-de/viewing-data/preview-table/information-panel.md

 ![Information side panel](/dotstatsuite-documentation/images/de-side-panel.png)

 Attributes are grouped under the parent "Data Characteristics", which can be configured and localised.

+**Exception rule of display:**
+When clicking on the **dataflow-level 'i' icon**, then referential metadata is displayed **in descending order of attachment** e.g., dataflow-level referential metadata first, followed by the fixed dimensions displayed in the sub-title, respecting the same order.

 Referential metadata can be represented with a hierarchy if such is defined in the corresponding *SDMX* Metadata Structure Definition (MSD).
 Note that currently only one child level is supported, and that the parent metadata of child metadata cannot have data themselves, the parents being "presentational-only" elements.
 For details see [here](/dotstatsuite-documentation/using-api/ref-metadata/#hierarchial-referential-metadata).